danielmpinto/danielmpinto/README.md

 # Welcome to My Profile!

 Hello!
-I'm **Daniel M. Pinto**, a Control and Automation Engineer with experience in embedded systems and the development of non-invasive measurement devices.
+I'm **Daniel M. Pinto**, a Control and Automation Engineer with experience in embedded systems.

 ## About Me